-Equiniti aligns with the FCA Star Initiative to improve customer experience in retail investment and pension sectors.
+Equiniti aligns with the FCA-backed Star Initiative to improve customer experience in retail investment and pension sectors.

-The FCA’s STAR initiative aims to improve the efficiency of the transfer process across both retail investment and pensions sectors.
-Established earlier this year, this initiative has seen a number of key organisations join up and commit to a better consumer experience.
+The STAR initiative aims to improve the efficiency of the transfer process across both retail investment and pensions sectors.
+Established last year, it has seen a number of key organisations join up and commit to a better consumer experience.
 Equiniti was one of the leading companies to help establish the initiative.
 But why now?